bdthemes/zoloblocks/readme.txt

 ZoloBlocks offers a range of features designed to enhance your web design experience.
 These includes customizable blocks, layouts, patterns,  drag-and-drop interface, advanced styling options, flexibility, responsiveness and more.

-= Does ZoloBlocks work with all WordPress themes? = Most certainly all WordPress themes are compatible with the Zolo Blocks framework as the plugin is built for maximum compatibility with WordPress itself.
+= Does ZoloBlocks work with all WordPress themes? = Most certainly all WordPress themes are compatible with the ZoloBlocks framework as the plugin is built for maximum compatibility with WordPress itself.

 = What if I update to the Premium version? =
 If you upgrade to the pro plugin version, you will unlock more unique features and customizations.
 Additionally, you will be able to receive personalized support from team BdThemes.